grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 - [Data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#datasources)
 - [Notification channels](https://grafana.com/docs/grafana/latest/administration/provisioning/#alert-notification-channels)

-In this tutorial, you'll learn how to provision dashboards and data sources.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Set the provisioning directory" %}}

-To tell Grafana where to find these config files, configure the `provisioning` property in the main config file for Grafana:
+Before you can start provisioning resources, Grafana needs to know where to find these config files.

+By default, Grafana looks for a provisioning directory in the configuration directory, but you can configure this yourself by setting the `paths.provisioning` property in the main config file:

 ```ini
 [paths]
 provisioning = <path to config files>
 ```

-By default, Grafana looks for a provisioning directory in the configuration directory.

 The provisioning directory assumes the following structure: